 Full-mouth reconstruction is a comprehensive restorative treatment, and includes multiple cosmetic and restorative dental procedures to create a healthy, beautiful smile.
-Dr. McKinley and Dr. Holloway typically recommend full-mouth reconstruction if your teeth has sustained severe damage due to injury, decay or infection.
+Dr. McKinley and Dr. McKinley-Holloway typically recommend full-mouth reconstruction if your teeth have sustained severe damage due to injury, decay, or infection.

 Some of the dental problems which may lead to the need for full-mouth restoration include: